altunenes/sorceress/docs/explanations of illusions.md

 inspired from prof Akiyoshi Kitaoka.

 Have you seen this illusion before?
-In bellow, someone is hiding after those grids. *Beneath this *grids there* is *more than* Grids.
-Beneath this *grids there* is an idea.
+In the below, someone is hiding after those grids. *Beneath these *grids there* is *more than* Grids.
+Beneath these *grids there* is an idea.
 And ideas are bulletproof...*

 You can see the Vendetta guy if you scroll down and up the page or zoom out the whole image.
 Or more accurately, apply a Gaussian.